Thórsmörk – The fabled valley

 Clothing and shoes

 Rain- & windproof trousers and jacket are essential, as well as a wooly hat, gloves (yes, even in summer), warm layers of clothes and sturdy hiking boots.
-If you stay at one of the huts, you’ll also need to bring your own sleeping bag.
+If you stay at one of the huts, you need to bring your own sleeping bag.
 You can’t take your muddy shoes inside the hut, so it’s handy to have a pair of sandals or hut sneakers to wear inside.

-Thórsmörk hiking map
+Thórsmörk map

 The huts and campsites in Thórsmörk sell detailed maps with all the hiking routes.
 These maps are also outside on their buildings.